vb44/SiMpLE/README.md

 3. ***&sigma;*** is the standard deviation of the Gaussian reward function - see the paper for more details.
 4. ***&epsilon;*** is the convergence tolerance of the optimisation solver.

-There are two more optional settings:
+There are two more settings:
 1. ***rMax*** is the maximum radius of the point cloud.
 This is hardware-dependent and not a configuration parameter.
-2. ***rMin*** is for computational benefit only.
+2. ***rMin*** is optional and for computational benefit only.
 The default value is zero where it has no effect.
 Increasing this value eliminates the rings commonly formed around the sensor to reduce the size of the point cloud without losing geometric information.

 ## Hardware and Dependencies
-This implementation has been tested on Ubuntu 20.04.5 LTS (Focal Fossa) with an Intel Core i7-10700K CPU @ 3.80GHz x 16 and 62.5 GiB memory.
+This implementation has been tested on Ubuntu 20.04.5/6 LTS (Focal Fossa) and Ubuntu 22.04.3 (Jammy Jellyfish) with an Intel Core i7-10700K CPU @ 3.80GHz x 16 and 62.5 GiB memory.
 SiMpLE uses a few open-source libraries for Kd-Trees, matrix operations, optimisation functions, and CPU threading.
 The installation instructions are detailed below.

-* Git is required to download opensource libraries.
+* Git is required to download the open-source libraries.
 ```bash
 sudo apt install git
 ```